weaversa/cryptol-course/labs/SAW/SAW.md

 make: *** [Makefile:14: all] Error 1
 ```

-//But what if a struct has a pointer as a field...?
+If a Cryptol specification uses a record type to represent structs, then we can define a Python helper function for wrapping.

 ## Exercise: Resolving an Attack!